SNavarro-Obregon/NumericsForSolitons/index.rst

 Numerics for Solitons
 =====================

-This is a website for leaning about soliton numerics.
+This is a website for leaning about soliton numerics!

 These are the sections: